iluvjava/Maths/Notebook 2.0/AMATH 515/Duality Remastered/Convex Conjugate Function.md

 Definition, conjugacy, interpretations and useful properties.
-Might need this [[Convex Conjugate (Examples Pack)]] for some of the advanced interpretations of the concept.
+Might need this [[Convex Conjugate Examples]] for some of the advanced interpretations of the concept.

 ---
 ### **Intro**